W E Upjohn Unemployment Trustee Corporation

 • Workforce development

-• Automation and labor force participation
+• Automation and labour force participation

 Disciplines welcomed: Economics, sociology, public policy, political science, and related fields